 The Loyola University of Chicago was established in 1870.
 This private Jesuit institution of higher learning is considered among the largest of all Catholic schools in the nation.
 The school’s six urban campuses across the Chicago metropolitan area serve more than 17,000 students.
 Alumni from LUC are winners of Pulitzer, Peabody, Emmy, and Grammy awards.

 Degree: MJ in Compliance and Enterprise Risk Management

 18. Concordia University Wisconsin

 Concordia University, Wisconsin offers an MBA in Risk Assessment & Management degree program that is available entirely through the school’s distance learning extension.
-Concordia University Wisconsin’s best risk management masters programs require degree candidates to complete 36 credit units in classes like managerial economics, corporate finance, management science, loss prevention, corporate risk management, intellectual property and regulatory issues, strategic management, fraud management, and legal aspects, to name a few.
+This risk management master’s programs require degree candidates to complete 36 credit units in classes like managerial economics, corporate finance, management science, loss prevention, corporate risk management, intellectual property and regulatory issues, strategic management, fraud management, and legal aspects, to name a few.
 Degree candidates are also required to participate in an internship within the Master of Business Administration (MBA) curriculum requirements.

-Concordia University Wisconsin was established in 1881 and a member school of the LCMS – the Lutheran Church.
-The University’s campus in Mequon serves more than 7,600 students.
-Concordia University Wisconsin offers one of the only three pharmacy programs in the state of Wisconsin.
+Concordia University Wisconsin started in 1881 and is a member school of the Lutheran Church.
+The university’s campus in Mequon serves more than 7,600 students.
+In addition, it offers one of the only three pharmacy programs in the state of Wisconsin.

 Degree: MBA in Risk Assessment Management